Dr Hantian Zhang FHEA, PhD, MSc, BA Hons

 Research

-My recent research projects involve YouTube video networks, audience engagement with YouTube video blogs (vlogs), and gamification elements on online streaming apps.
+My key research projects explore the audience engagement behaviours of YouTubers, YouTube algorithmic video networks, gamification elements on online streaming apps and YouTubers’ cross-platform content distribution behaviours.
 For project details please see my publication list.

 Publications